luckykurniawan/GuessMyNumber/README.md

 # GuessMyNumber
-Number guessing game implemented as console application using C++.
+Number guessing game implemented as console application.

 Program will set a random number from given range and
 give feedback toward player's guess